Ogden Utah Temple

-Ordinance Rooms: Six ordinance rooms (stationary) and eleven sealing.
+Ordinance Rooms: Six ordinance rooms (stationary) and nine sealing.

 Total Floor Area: 115,000 square feet.

 Visitors to the Ogden Utah Temple construction site may obtain additional information at the visitors' trailer where displays are available, and questions may be answered.